Skip to main content

 A Notice of Installation of LPG Tank Summary Sheet must accompany the tank installation notices submitted for the month.
 Each tank installed shall be reported on an Office of State Fire Marshal LPG Tank Installation Notice Form.

-If a deficiency is identified during the inspection, a Notice and Order of Correction is issued to the company that installed the tank, providing an opportunity for the correction of the deficiency.
+If a deficiency is identified during the inspection, a Notice and Order of Correction is issued to the company that installed the tank, providing an opportunity for correcting the deficiency.

 Once the company notifies the inspector the deficiency is corrected, the tank may be re-inspected to ensure compliance.
 Questions regarding the installation of a tank may be directed to the company who installed the tank or to the Oregon State Fire Marshal's Office at 503-302-8029